-Located just off Hwy. #43 on the Tay River, Last Duel Park is aptly named after the last and most infamous duel in Upper Canada, when Messrs.
+Located just off County Rd #43 on the Tay River, Last Duel Park is aptly named after the last and most infamous duel in Upper Canada, when Messrs.
 Lyon and Wilson battled over the honour of Miss Elizabeth Hughes.
-Now a peaceful, natural retreat, Last Duel Park consists of 27 acres with such features as public washrooms in the Gatehouse, public docks and boat launch, a picnic area and shelter.
-It’s the home of the Wendy Laut Ribbon of Life walking trail, and also several community events which take place here every year.
-Across from the docks you’ll see the Old Burying Grounds, which many people find useful for genealogical tours.
-The Burying Grounds is the resting place of William Lyon and many of Perth’s founding fathers.
-Please note that the campground closed in 2019.
+Now a peaceful, natural retreat, Last Duel Park consists of 27 acres with such features as public washrooms in the Gatehouse, public docks and boat launch, a picnic area and shelter, and more.
+Home of the Wendy Laut Ribbon of Life walking trail, a number of community events take place here every year.
+Across from the docks you’ll find the Old Burying Grounds, which many people find useful for genealogical tours.
+The Burying Grounds are the resting place of William Lyon and many of Perth’s founding fathers.

 Did you know that Geocaching Adventure Lab goes through Last Duel Park?
 Geocaching Adventure Lab is a new app and platform that allows you to create, play and share location based experiences and games.
 Download the app from Google Play or the Apple Store and start exploring Last Duel Park in a new way!

-To date, Council has approved the following Principles for the future of Last Duel Park :
+Council has approved the following Principles for the future of Last Duel Park :

 Principle | Description |